 2 cups kale leaves (finely chopped)

-3 Tbsp Primal Kitchen Balsamic Dressing or other compliant balsamic dressing
+3 Tbsp Primal Kitchen Balsamic Dressing or other compatible balsamic dressing

 1 cup broccoli and kale slaw

-1 Tbsp compliant or homemade mayo (Primal Kitchen Mayo works great)
+1 Tbsp compatible or homemade mayo (Primal Kitchen Mayo works great)

 1 avocado, sliced or diced

 ADD kale to a large mixing bowl and pour balsamic dressing on top.
 Massage the kale with your hands for about 2 minutes until softened.